NethServer/ns8-docs/user_domains.rst

    "Port", the domain settings cannot be changed later:

-   - ``Domain``: This should be in fully qualified domain name (FQDN) syntax, but can be any logical name matching the LDAP base DN structure.
+   - ``Domain``: This should be in fully qualified domain name (FQDN) syntax, but it can be any logical name matching the LDAP base DN structure.
 For example, if your LDAP base DN is `dc=example,dc=org`, a suitable domain name would be "example.org".